 One relatively simple way in which telcos can benefit from field service business process automation is to implement robotic process automation (RPA) where appropriate.
 This might include automatically and intelligently assigning tasks to technicians, rescheduling appointment times at the request of a customer, and constantly updating systems with new information about changes and technician assignments.
 Basically, RPA can do the recurring tasks that are so prone to human error – without making any mistakes.

-Business Process Automation in Field Service is No Longer an Option but a Necessity
+Digital Process Automation for Field Service is No Longer an Option but a Necessity

 Let’s leave the final word on this with the world-renowned research and business intelligence experts at Gartner.
 They define automation as “a variety of strategies, skills, tools, and techniques that service providers are using to remove the need for labor and increase the predictability and reliability of services while reducing the cost of delivery” – and predict that organizations who automate according to this definition will improve customer experience and slash operating costs.
 There’s no word on what will happen to those who ignore the drive to #DestinationAutomation …